House arrest: Details

-Home detention is an alternative to imprisonment; its goals are both to reduce recidivism and to decrease the number of prisoners, thereby saving money for states and other jurisdictions.
+Home detention is an alternative to imprisonment; its goals are both to reduce recidivism and decrease the number of prisoners, thereby saving money for states and other jurisdictions.
 It is a corrective to mandatory sentencing laws that greatly increased the incarceration rates in the United States.
-It allows eligible offenders to retain or seek employment, maintain family relationships and responsibilities and attend rehabilitative programs that contribute towards addressing the causes of their offending.
+It allows eligible offenders to retain or seek employment, maintain family relationships and responsibilities, and attend rehabilitative programs that contribute toward addressing the causes of their offending.

 The terms of house arrest can differ, but most programs allow employed offenders to continue to work, and confine them to their residence only during non-working hours.
 Offenders are commonly allowed to leave their home for specific purposes; examples can include visits to the probation officer or police station, religious services, education, attorney visits, court appearances, and medical appointments.
 Many programs also allow the convict to leave their residence during regular, pre-approved times in order to carry out general household errands, such as food shopping and laundry.
 Offenders may have to respond to communications from a higher authority to verify that they are at home when required to be.
 Exceptions are often made to allow visitors to visit the offender.

 The types of house arrest vary in severity according to the requirements of the court order.
 A curfew may restrict an offender to their house at certain times, usually during hours of darkness.
 "Home confinement" or detention requires an offender to remain at home at all times, apart from the above-mentioned exceptions.

 The most serious level of house arrest is "home incarceration", under which an offender is restricted to their residence 24 hours a day, 7 days a week, except for court-approved treatment programs, court appearances, and medical appointments.

 In some exceptional cases, it is possible for a person to be placed under house arrest without trial or legal representation, and subject to restrictions on their associates.
-In some countries this type of detention without trial has been criticized for breaching the offender's human right to a fair trial.
+In some countries, this type of detention without trial has been criticized for breaching the offender's human right to a fair trial.
 In countries with authoritarian systems of government, the government may use such measures to stifle dissent.